 In the main, Graham's successes in China involved the equipping of Boeing 757s with the RB.211-535 turbofan.
 But Hong Kong provided fertile ground, too, with Cathay Pacific selecting the RB.211-524 for its Boeing 747s and Dragon Air purchasing the Trent turbofan for its Airbus fleet.
 There were also sales of the Tay turbofan to customers of the Fokker 100 medium-range airliner during this time, and Graham renewed his long relationship with the Spey with sales of those to owners of Gulfstream 2, Gulfstream 3 and Gulfstream 4 executive-jets.

 In retirement, Graham maintained his close relationship with the military Spey engine, as part-owner/operator of two Buccaneers at Bruntingthorpe Proving Ground in Leicestershire.
-He remained active in this capacity right up to the early part of this year, and was also a devotedly hands-on railway preservation enthusiast, pouring his huge engineering experience into the restoration of several locomotives, including the Duchess of Sutherland.
+He remained active in this capacity until a few months before he died, and was also a long-serving and devotedly hands-on railway preservation enthusiast, pouring his huge engineering experience into the restoration of several historic steam locomotives and carriages at the Midland Railway Trust at Butterley in Derbyshire, including the Princess Coronation-class Duchess of Sutherland.

-"More than this, he was a calming influence, a loyal team-player and source of wise counsel if it were ever sought.
+"More than this, he was a calming influence, a loyal team-player, and a source of wise counsel if it were ever sought.

-"He will be very keenly missed and always deeply appreciated."
+"He was a Rolls-Royce of a man.
+Quiet, reliable, respected.
+He will be very keenly missed and always deeply appreciated."

 Top image © QWSR Ltd. Lower image © Mike Overs, TBAG